jaypalexa/baseballink/pages/magazine/vol_1_no_2/bi_vol_1_no_2_king_of_the_sweeps.md

 </p>

 <p>
-  Steve Lombardi is a lifelong resident of the American northeast coast and a baseball researcher with almost three decades of experience.
+  <em>Steve Lombardi is a lifelong resident of the American northeast coast and a baseball researcher with almost three decades of experience.
 In January 1999, he launched NetShrine (<a href="http://www.netshrine.com">www.netshrine.com</a>) which is designed to be an "easy-to-use" and low-tech mechanism for baseball fans to peruse and enjoy.
-NetShrine provides an accomplished, informative, and entertaining approach to the reporting of our National Pastime.
+NetShrine provides an accomplished, informative, and entertaining approach to the reporting of our National Pastime.</em>
 </p>
 </section>